5G Enhanced Mobile Broadband: Use Cases and Advantages

 The innovations 5G will bring to wireless technology have been defined in three broad categories under 3GPP’s SMARTER (Study on New Services and Markets Technology Enablers) project.
 One of these, enhanced mobile broadband (eMBB), represents a continuing evolution from LTE, which can already provide mobile broadband speeds in the gigabits in limited markets.
 Still, the need for higher bandwidth, greater connectivity and lower latency in critical applications has already outstripped LTE’s capacity as more and more devices connect to networks around the world.

 One of the significant ways 5G will deploy across large areas is through fixed wireless access (FWA), which will leverage 5G technologies like beamforming and higher-spectrum bands to deliver wireless broadband to previously unreached coverage areas.
 In 2019, FWA was part of an initial 5G launch in more than 30 networks and is now gaining ground in Europe, the Middle East and the Asia-Pacific region.
-Globally, the FWA market is expected to grow exponentially from 2018–2025 at a CAGR of 99.5 percent.
+Globally, the FWA market is expected to grow exponentially from 2018 to 2025 at a CAGR of 99.5%.

 The technical requirements for such enhanced broadband capacity and access are high, and it may be several years before the development of mobile technology and cellular infrastructure can bridge the gap.
 Still, with 5G networks debuting in cities around the world and public and privately funded FWA initiatives expanding coverage to underserved regions, it seems that the age of seamless 5G eMBB is rapidly approaching.
 According to a recent report, the number of eMBB-enabled devices will increase from 15 million in 2019 to 1 billion in 2024.